N-Codee/ERPNext-installation-guide-v13/installation guide.md

 pip is a package manager for Python.
 It's a tool that allows you to install and manage additional libraries and dependencies that are not distributed as part of the standard library.*

     sudo apt-get install python3-setuptools python3-pip

+### STEP 4 Install virtualenv

+*virtualenv is a tool for creating isolated Python environments containing their own copy of python , pip , and their own place to keep libraries installed from PyPI.
+It's designed to allow you to work on multiple projects with different dependencies at the same time on the same machine.*

+    sudo apt-get install virtualenv

+CHECK PYTHON VERSION